Enver Creek Secondary School: International students

 The number of International students enrolled at Enver Creek doubled from 2010 to 2011.
 Students from a variety of countries travel to Enver Creek Secondary to study for usually one or two semesters.

 Athletics

 The school won the Provincial AAA Senior Boys' Soccer Championship on November 26, 2011.

-School Freestyle wrestling team competition winners; Aron Mann, Silver Medal 2012 B.C.
-Wrestling Champion, Karnbir Johal, B.C.
-Champion and Canadian Champion in 2011; Jagraj Basra, B.C.
-Champion in 2009; and Aaron Badasha, B.C.
-Champion in 2006.

 The Enver Creek Senior Boys' Basketball team finished third in the Surrey-wide RCMP basketball tournament in 2012.
 In 2011, the team won the tournament.
 The tournament invites all public and private, junior and senior, boys' basketball teams in the City of Surrey, British Columbia to participate.

 Sports

-The school generally offers 3 levels of individual and teams sports for both male and female students; grade 8, junior (grade 9 and 10), and senior (grade 11 and 12).
+The school generally offers 3 levels of individual and teams sports for both male and female students; grade 8's, juniors (grade 9 and 10), and seniors (grade 11 and 12).
 Enver Creek sports teams have done extremely well in the past 10 years, due in no small part to the commitment and motivation of the students coupled with the dedication, passion, and knowledge of the school coaching staff.

 Enver Creek has a wide variety of sports teams, including: